-ADA-compliant accessible parking will be provided within the garage.
-There will be approximately 22 ADA-compliant standard accessible and eight (8) ADA-compliant van accessible parking spaces in Level 1, and 19 ADA-compliant standard accessible and 10 ADA-compliant van accessible parking spaces in Level 2.
-The number and location of ADA parking spaces may be refined as plans for the project progress.
-The spaces will be clearly marked with the appropriate pavement markings per ADA requirements and are conveniently located near the elevators.
+ADA-compliant accessible parking is provided within the garage.
+Currently, there are approximately four (4) ADA-compliant accessible parking spaces in Level P1, four (4) ADA-compliant accessible parking spaces in Level P1, four (4) ADA-compliant accessible parking spaces in Level 2 of the garage.
+The spaces will be clearly marked with the appropriate pavement markings per ADA requirements and are conveniently located near elevators or accessible residential units.
 The ADA spaces will be available to users with a valid accessible parking permit.